Patria NEMO: On order

 In 2009, the Swedish navy cancelled the order for the AMOS which was supposed to equip an attack vessel.
 Initially, the expected vessel to be used was the CB90, but it was discovered to be too small to carry the AMOS.
 A new ship was therefore planned, the Combat Boat 2010.
 But because of financial reasons, this program was cancelled.
-In 2023, following the invasion of Ukraine, the budget of the armed forces increased, enabling the purchase of 8 "Fast Mortarboats" from Dockstavarvet.
+In 2023, following the invasion of Ukraine, the budget of the armed forces increased, enabling the purchase of 8 "Fast Mortarboats" from Swede Ship Marine.